franciscolopezsancho/books/dreyfuss-skill-coping.md

    Heid argues that whether the activity is absorved or directed[Drey says deliberate] there's a background the orients it, that makes it possible.
    It's the absorved activity A that provides that unnoticed background for the activity B, deliberate or not.
    Searle and Heid share the idea of background but they are quite different:
    - In Searle the background are the non intentional capabilities and practices that make intentionality possible.
-Adding that they hold an self-referencial content.
+Adding that they hold a self-referencial content.
    - In Heid.
 There's no self-referencial content and they are considered intentional.
 This activities [note they are not capabilities/practices] are a continual and provide a ontological trascendence.
 [I would call this an informed perspective].
 This background is the circunspection of what we have in front in order to serve or mandate us what to do, how, and when.
      - Being-in-the-world is the constant adjusting to the circumstance.
 The accommodation to each activity.
 [I'd say that the background is born from our familiarity with certain circumstance, from a child to which lacks any familiarity (and also self-referencial).